 Applying to university

-UCAS is the centralised service provider for all students applying for UK universities (with the exception of students applying to art colleges to do a foundation year).
+UCAS is the centralised service provider for all students applying for UK universities and some apprenticeships (with the exception of students applying to art colleges to do a foundation year).

-Students will apply with support from their sixth form mentors and Mrs Linton.
+Students will apply with support from their sixth form mentors and Mr Coventon.

 Open days

 Students will require support from home to research suitable locations, types of universities and suitable courses.
-This has been made harder this year due to the current restrictions in place, there are very few universities holding open days on campus’.
 This link will provide up to date information about open days and virtual open days.
-However, due to the recent introduction of this process it is advisable to check university websites too.
+However, it is advisable to check university websites too.

-In order to process all students with a well-crafted application, students must stick to the timescales, ensuring they have thoroughly researched the universities and courses of their choice before starting the UCAS application process.
+In order to process all students with a well-crafted application, students must stick to the timescales below, ensuring they have thoroughly researched the universities and courses of their choice before starting the UCAS application process.

 Year 13 - Term 1

-- Deadline for Oxford, Cambridge, Medicine and Veterinary: 15 October 2020
+- Deadline for Oxford, Cambridge, Medics and Vets applications: 15 October 2024

 Year 13 - Term 2